 We treat blood disorders of all types, including those listed below:

-Children’s Center for Bleeding and Clotting Disorders – Children’s belongs to a nationwide network of federally funded Hemophilia Treatment Centers (HTCs) and is the only such program in the region focused solely on care of children and adolescents with bleeding and clotting disorders.
+- Children’s Minnesota Center for Bleeding and Clotting Disorders – Belonging to a nationwide network of federally funded Hemophilia Treatment Centers (HTCs) and is the only such program in the region focused solely on care of children and adolescents with bleeding and clotting disorders.

-Bone marrow failure program – Part of a large hematology program, we offer evaulation, diagnosis and treatment for both inherited and acquired bone marrow failure.
+- Bone marrow failure program – Part of a large hematology program, we offer evaluation, diagnosis and treatment for both inherited and acquired bone marrow failure.